 Decay and Growth

-Understanding the process of decay and how it leads to new growth is an important science concept that young children need to learn.
+Understanding the decay process and how it leads to new growth is an important science concept that young children need to learn.
 Watching a pumpkin decay is a common way for them to discover this process.
-Carving a pumpkin and then placing it on your porch will lead to discoveries of how it molds and decays.
+Carving a pumpkin and placing it on your porch will lead to discoveries of how it molds and decays.
 We often throw it away, however, instead of allowing it to become compost.
-This year, take a pumpkin (carved or not) to a place in your yard or garden where your child or students can watch the decaying process.
+This year, take a pumpkin (carved or not) to your yard or garden where your child or students can watch the decaying process.
 Create a notebook to record what you see, smell, and feel as you observe what happens to the pumpkin over time.

 Peter Peter Pumpkin Eater Lyrics